Ajij120386/ConvocationFormUsingAdminLTE/README.md

 In this Repository I created a convocation Form Using AdminLTE Webpage Template.Then I connect This Form in mysql DataBase Where Submitted Data is Automatically Inserted.
+In This repository I include UserOutput as a sample user interface.